andry81-devops/accum-content/README.md

 5. All scripts does use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action

-> :warning: Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)
+> **Warning** Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

 You need setup 2-5 repositories:

 1. Repository, where content config file will be stored: `myrepo--gh-content-config`.<br />
-   > :information_source: This repository is only required for the content accumulation script.
+   > **Note** This repository is only required for the content accumulation script.
 This repository and a content store repository can be a single.

 2. Repository, where to store downloaded content: `myrepo--gh-content-cache`.<br />
-   > :information_source: This repository is only required for the content accumulation script.
+   > **Note** This repository is only required for the content accumulation script.
 This repository and a content config repository can be a single.

    **Features of a standalone content cache repository**: